Go Native NZ's commitment to Sustainable Packaging

 This is Auckland City Council's guide to recycling.
 Your region may have different rules.

-All our butters & powders come in either paper bags, which are completely recyclable or home-compostable (just remove the labels & tape, or POLLAST!C ziplock bags.
+Our dry ingredients, such as powders and firmer butters & come in either paper bags, which are completely recyclable or home-compostable (just remove the labels & tape, or POLLAST!C ziplock bags.
 POLLAST!C is a revolutionary range of packaging made from recycled ocean bound plastic pollution rescued from coastal communities throughout Southeast Asia.

 Occasionally we have to use virgin plastic for large volumes, or retain and recycle the plastic a product was received in as to not waste resources by repackaging.